solana-mobile/solana-mobile-doc-site/blog/ios-wallet-signing.md

 A typical MWA session requires multiple back and forth message exchanges between a wallet and dApp.
 This is problematic with deep links because each message triggers a full app switch, which leads to excessive app switches within a full session.

-To illustrate this let's look at signing flows, with a hypothetical idealized deep link implementation.
-In reality, a deep link request/response API would be more convoluted than a simple `deepLinkWalletToX` method, discussed later.
+To illustrate this let's look at signing flows, with a hypothetical idealized deep link implementation (In reality, a deep link request/response API would be more convoluted than a simple `deepLinkWalletToX` method, discussed later).

 ```ts
 /** Signing a single transaction */